Resources Available for Brownfields Cleanup Overview

 Click here for a table that explains the different cleanup funding options for brownfields

 Grants and Loans

 A variety of grants and loans are available to assist with brownfield reuse projects in Vermont.
-The following summaries generally describe the type and purpose of the assistance.
-Links to more detailed information are provided.
+See below for general descriptions of the most commonly available funding sources; follow the links for more details.

 The U.S. Environmental Protection Agency provides eligible parties with assistance for environmental site assessment and cleanup.
 Click here for more information on EPA grants.